jsr6720/jsr6720.github.io/_posts/2018-12-14-the-danish-way-of-parenting.md

 ## My Review 4/5

 There are better parenting guides.
 There are better child development books.
-But you'd be hard pressed to find a more concise collection of parenting ideas for happiness. <br/><br/>Of course happy families are all alike.
+But you'd be hard pressed to find a more concise collection of parenting ideas for happiness.

+Of course happy families are all alike.
 And unhappy ones each in their own way.

 ### Date Read
 2018/12/14